 You can save your application before submitting, but be sure to submit it by the deadline.

-DEADLINES: The application for FALL 2017 will close on December 11 at 11:55 pm.
+DEADLINES: The application for SPRING 2018 will close on May 4th, 2018 at 11:55 pm.
 Because this is an electronic application, it will not be possible to submit a late application.

 And a final word of advice: If you are going to apply, take the time to put in your very best effort.
 These applications tend to be VERY competitive.
 You will want to be thoughtful, organized, and clear.
 Check for grammar, spelling, and formatting errors.
 Follow the instructions.
 Put forth your very best effort.